 Crumbl Sugar Cookie Ingredients

 - butter - I used unsalted butter for this recipe, since we're adding salt in later.
 Your butter should be softened to room temperature -- see below for a tip!

-- vegetable oil - like the powdered sugar, using vegetable oil is a great way to keep these cookies soft and moist for days!
+- vegetable oil - like the powdered sugar, using vegetable oil is a great way to get soft cookies that are moist for days!

 - egg - your egg should be room temperature -- see below for a tip to get it to room temperature quickly!

-- vanilla - since vanilla is the primary flavor in this chilled sugar cookie recipe, it should be the good stuff -- pure vanilla extract.
+- vanilla extract - since vanilla is the primary flavor in this Crumbl copycat recipe, it should be the good stuff -- pure vanilla extract.
 I like to make my own!